-Menlo Security provides two tiers of functionality to combat these threats.
-First, users can be restricted to viewing a “safe PDF” version of files, meaning that the files have been stripped of any malicious content.
+Menlo Security provides two tiers of functionality to combat these file security threats.
+First, users can be restricted from viewing a “safe PDF” version of files, meaning that the files have been stripped of any malicious content.
 Second, if the user requires access to the original file, it can be sent to a sandbox where it will be searched for malicious content and blocked if any is found.
 However, there is risk in that the sandbox might not yet be able to detect new variants of threats, and thus could expose the user to an undetected threat.

 Fortunately, protecting users without impacting the native experience is the essence of Menlo’s Security without Compromise approach to cybersecurity.
 Now we’ve partnered with Content Disarm and Reconstruction (CDR) solution providers such as Sasa Software, ReSec Technologies, and OPSWAT to eliminate file-based threats while allowing users to access their original files without the loss of the native file format.

 Isolation + CDR = Safe file access in native format through seamless user experience